St. Willibrord Priory

 Associate Membership and the Confraternity

 Associate Membership in the Confraternity of the Priory of St. Willibrord is open to Christian men of outstanding character of any denomination who are drawn to the ideals and the mission of the Order of St. Willibrord.

 The prospective candidate will be a man who desires a deeper commitment to Our Lord and Savior, Christ Jesus and seeks growth in the spiritual life.
 The candidate may petition membership by letter to the Prior.
 The candidate must be baptized, profess the Niceno-Constantinopolitan Creed and make a commitment of daily prayer and the faithful practice of the corporal and spiritual works of mercy.

-Upon acceptance, the candidate becomes an Associate Brother of the Confraternity and vested by the Prior on the Feast of St. Willibrord.
-Associates also have a utility uniform that may be worn in the performance of charitable works of the Order.
-Associate Brothers may participate in the life of the Priory, spiritual formation of the Order and live the Rule in his life according to the degree to which he is so called.
+Upon acceptance, the candidate becomes an Associate Member of the Confraternity and vested by the Prior on the Feast of St. Willibrord.
+Associates wear a choir mantle for Church services and have a utility uniform that may be worn in the performance of charitable works of the Order.
+Associate Members may participate in the life of the Priory, spiritual formation of the Order and live the Rule in his life according to the degree to which he is so called.
 There are twenty-seven Associates living in the United States, Africa and Europe.

 The Vocation of an Oblate Brother and Religious Life in the Order